Various Function Return Methods

 keyword, that value is returned.

-The flow of the code returns to the calling location along with the returned result.
+The code then returns to the calling location with the specified result.

 def add(x, y): # Returns calculation result to the call location of add function return x + y # 3 + 5 = 8 result = add(3, 5) print(result)